Arshadulla1/Data-Visualization-of-BigMart-Sales-in-2013/README.md

 # Data-visualization-of-BigMart-Sales-of-2013
 Getting insights from the dataset and to understand how various features play a role in increasing the sales using python with data science
 Dataset link "https://raw.githubusercontent.com/AmenaNajeeb/Data/master/bigmart_data.csv"
+My Approach:  I imported the libraries that we are going to use.
+In this case pandas, numpy, matplotlib, sklearn.tree, sklearn.model_selection and read the file in CSV [df = pd.read_csv(url)]
+After reading and analysing data.
+I found that Item_Fat_Content has categories [Low Fat, Regular, LF, reg, low fat] combined the similar categories and converted them to LF, low fat => Low Fat, reg => Regular
+There are some missing values in Outlet_size is filled by mode of the column i.e., “Medium” and Deleted the columns that will not affect the sales like Item_Identifier, Outet_Identifier, Item_Weight, Item_type then Label Encode the columns which have string datatype.
+After visualization of data.
+Outlets opened in the year 1985 sales are higher and the outlets opened in the year 1998 are low by this we can say people are trusting the old-established outlets.
+Sales of small outlets are low compared to the medium and high.
+Supermarket Type 3 has high sales and grocery stores have low sales.
+In location Tier 2 and Tier 3 sales are high and low in Tier 1.
+Then applied DecisionTreeRegression model and Evaluated the model by checking X (Data of all variables dropping Item_Outlet_Sales), Y (Item_Outlet_Sales) Train and Test got Training accuracy as 1.0 and Testing accuracy as 0.19.
+Conclusion: By the analysis of the given data.
+Outlets of medium and high size, supermarket type 3 in tier 2 location can expect higher sales. visibility can be considered as stock. less visibility more sell-outs mean higher sales old-established outlets have a slight advantage.